igorski/zCanvas/README.md

 In environments where `OffscreenCanvas` is supported, the rendering will _automatically_ be offloaded onto a Worker, freeing up the main thread of your application considerably.

+zCanvas is also very lightweight, coming in at a mere 12K gZipped.

 ## Easily animatable

 As all rendering logic resides within a single method of your Sprite, you can easily attach animation libraries such as the excellent TweenMax by Greensock to alter the visible properties of your sprites for maximum eye candy.